Mission: Impossible (1988 TV series): Formula

-The disc scene
+Disc scene

-Instead of retrieving a tape recorder and an envelope of photos, Phelps would converse briefly with an undercover contact who directed him to the location of a small optical disc player with a thumbprint scanner built into its lid.
+Instead of retrieving a tape recorder and an envelope of photos, Phelps would converse briefly with an undercover contact who directed him to the location of a small black optical disc player with a thumbprint scanner built into its lid.
 After scanning the print, the device would open to reveal a video screen and a 12-button numeric keypad, on which Phelps would type in an access code.
 Doing so caused a panel to slide open, exposing both the disc and a pop-up insertion slot.
 Upon playing the disc, Phelps would see photos and video clips related to the mission and hear a voice describing it.
-As in the original, the voice would greet him with "Good morning, Jim."
-The series premiere, "The Killer", used "Welcome back, Jim"; and the series finale, "The Sands of Seth", used "Good afternoon, Jim."
 As in the original, the voice followed its description of the mission and goals with "Your mission, Jim, should you choose/decide to accept it" or words to that effect; it would also warn that "As always, should you or any of your I.M.
 Force be caught or killed, the Secretary will disavow any knowledge of your actions.
 This disc will self-destruct in five seconds.
 Good luck, Jim."
 Phelps would then close the lid and walk away as smoke began to emit from inside the case to indicate the disc's self-destruction, at which point the camera would freeze and zoom up as the show's logo was revealed and theme song played prior to the apartment scene.

 These briefings were read by voice actor Bob Johnson in the original series and the 1988 revival but the identity of the character was never revealed, nor was his face ever shown.
-And despite being filmed in Australia, many episodes would show an establishing shot of either the San Francisco skyline or one of the city's famous landmarks before cutting to Phelps making his way to his contact to retrieve the disc player.
+Many episodes would show an establishing shot of either the San Francisco skyline or one of the city's famous landmarks before cutting to Phelps making his way to his contact to retrieve the disc player.

-The first-season episode "Reprisal" includes a moment unique in Mission: Impossible in which Phelps, for the first time, is shown actually "rewinding" the message and playing back a portion of it before the disc self-destructs.
-This episode's disc scene—relating to Phelps being informed that an impersonator is killing former IMF agents and framing him for the murders—also includes a rare variant of the tape voice's admonition, this time informing Phelps, "Your mission, which I feel you must accept, will be to find the person who is framing you and stop him."